Your support fuels our research to #EndALS! Donate Now

 ALS Overview

 Amyotrophic lateral sclerosis (ALS), also known as Motor Neuron Disease (MND), Lou Gehrig's Disease, and Charcot's disease, is a progressive neurodegenerative disease that attacks motor neurons in the brain and spinal cord.
-This results in the wasting away of muscle, loss of movement and eventual paralysis.
-There are an estimated 30,000 people living with ALS in the United States at any given time.
-Every 90 minutes, someone is diagnosed with ALS.
-About 90% of all ALS cases are sporadic with no known history of the disease in a family.
-The remaining 10% of cases are known as familial ALS.
+This results in the wasting away of muscle, loss of movement, and eventual paralysis.

 Video: What is ALS?